 The NC is charged with determining annually, and as and when circumstances require, the independence of each independent director, having regard to the circumstances set forth in Provision 2.1 of the Code, its Practice Guidance and Rule 210(5)(d) of the Listing Manual of the SGX-ST.

 Each independent director of the Company will confirm his independence (or otherwise) based on a checklist annually.
 The checklist is drawn up based on the guidelines provided under the Code.
-In FY2023, the NC had reviewed the independence of the independent directors, having regard to the circumstances set forth in Provision 2.1 of the Code, its Practice Guidance and the SGX-ST Listing Manual.
+In FY2024, the NC had reviewed the independence of the independent directors, having regard to the circumstances set forth in Provision 2.1 of the Code, its Practice Guidance and the SGX-ST Listing Manual.

 Directors' time commitments

-The NC also believes that contributions from each director can be reflected in other ways other than the reporting of attendances of each Director at the Board and Board Committees meetings as well as the frequency of such meetings.
+The NC also believes that contributions from each director can be reflected in other ways other than the reporting of attendances of each director at the Board and Board Committees meetings as well as the frequency of such meetings.
 A director would have been appointed on the strength of his experience and his potential to contribute to the proper guidance of the Group and its business.
 To focus on a director's attendance at formal meetings alone may lead to a narrow view of a director's contribution.
 It may also not do justice to his contributions, which can be in many forms, including Management's access to him for guidance or exchange of views outside the formal environment of the Board.

 The listed company directorships and principal commitments of each director are disclosed on pages 4 to 5 of the Annual Report.